 Despite the existence of juvenile courts, many youth are still tried as adults.
 South Carolina has two ways that juveniles can be prosecuted as adults:

-- Statutory Exclusion: “‘Child’ or ‘juvenile’ does not mean a person 16 years of age or older who is charged with a Class A, B, C, or D felony … or a felony which provides for a maximum term of imprisonment of 15 years or more” are considered adults.
+- Statutory Exclusion: Youth who are 16 or older and “charged with a Class A, B, C, or D felony … or a felony which provides for a maximum term of imprisonment of 15 years or more” are considered adults.
 S.C.
 Code Ann. § 63-19-20(1).
 However, disposition may be remanded to juvenile court at the solicitor’s discretion.
 S.C.
 Code Ann. § 63-19-20(1).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.

 The South Carolina Assessment was completed in 2010.